-New Relic Logs allows you to collect, process, explore, visualize, and alert on your log data using your existing log forwarder.
-This document explains how to enable this feature and get started using it.
+New Relic's log monitoring allows you to collect, process, explore, visualize, and alert on your log data using your existing log forwarder.
+Read on to learn how to enable this feature and start using it.

-To use New Relic Logs, ensure your configuration meets the following requirements:
+To use log monitoring, ensure your configuration meets the following requirements:

-Enable New Relic Logs using a log forwarding plugin
+Enable log monitoring in New Relic using a log forwarding solution

 - AWS CloudWatch plugin

 - Kubernetes plugin

 Enable using the Logs API

 If you prefer to connect to New Relic without installing a plugin, New Relic offers HTTP input integration.
 This will allow you to send your monitored log data directly to New Relic via the Log API.